WEEK FIFTY ONE.

 all have to kept.

-There’s only one week left of project 52, and it’s really just a couple of days, because this year will end on Wednesday.
-So it’s probably time to ask those questions again.
-Do you know who you are?
-Do you want to live this way?
-And maybe I don’t want to live this way, as the keeper of things.
-Maybe in 2026, I’ll let some things go.
-In thinking of that, in trying to grow, I took a look back through project 52 and found a few photos I was holding on to that you didn’t see.
+There’s only one week left of project 52, and it’s really just a couple of days, because this year will end on a Wednesday.
+So in thinking of that, in trying to grow, I took a look back through project 52 and found a few photos I was holding on to that you didn’t see.
 This isn’t all of them, change doesn’t happen overnight but I suppose it nudges the needle a little.
-In the interest of wanting to grow, to let go, and wanting to remember and hold, forever with a war of worlds inside me, these are the photos you didn’t see.
+Forever, with a war of worlds inside me, these are the photos you didn’t see.

 So, for the last time in 2025, I guess I’ll see you next week.